aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/README.md

 Let’s walk through each step executed in the document as illustrated below.

 1. **Assert instance eligibility (assertInstanceEligibility)**: this step checks if the EC2 instance is eligible for this document.
-The two criteria for this are - (i) is a SSM managed instance and is currently online, (ii) is running on a Windows operating system.
+The two criteria for this are - (i) is a SSM managed instance and is currently online, (ii) is running on a Windows operating system
 2. **Remove old data if exists (removeInventoryAndLicenseConfigData)**: once we have asserted the eligibility we will need to perform two clean up tasks.
 Firstly, delete all the metadata associated with the [custom inventory type](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-inventory-custom.html) created for MSSQL [“Custom:SQLServer”] on all the EC2 instances.
 Secondly, we remove any association to the license configuration if they exist.
-This gives us an opportunity to rehydrate the latest data in to both SSM Inventory and License Manager in case changes have been made.
+This gives us an opportunity to rehydrate the latest data in to both SSM Inventory and License Manager in case changes have been made
 3. **Is SQL installed (isSQLServerInstalled):** in this step we check if MSSQL is installed and if it exists then retrieve the instance(s) details running on the EC2 instance using Windows Registry.
-The output captures the Name, Edition and Version of the MSSQL instances.
+The output captures the Name, Edition and Version of the Microsoft SQL Servers
-4. **Conditional logic (foundSQLServerInstalledBranch):** this step performs a [branch](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-action-branch.html) out based on the evaluation of the previous step, defaulting to the next step if MSSQL exists on the EC2 instance, or otherwise exiting if unavailable.
+4. **Conditional logic (foundSQLServerInstalledBranch):** this step performs a [branch](https://docs.aws.amazon.com/systems-manager/latest/userguide/automation-action-branch.html) out based on the evaluation of the previous step, defaulting to the next step if Microsoft SQL Server exists on the EC2 instance, or otherwise exiting if unavailable.
-5. **Update SSM Inventory (updateInventory):** using the output of step 3 (metadata) we update SSM Inventory with a custom inventory of type “Custom:SQLServer” for the EC2 instance.
+5. **Update SSM Inventory (updateInventory):** using the output of step 3 (metadata) we update SSM Inventory with a custom inventory of type “Custom:SQLServer” for the EC2 instance
-6. **Update License Manager (updateLicenseManager):** in this last step we determine the highest edition of SQL installed and accordingly update the License Manager Configuration associated with the EC2 instance.
+6. **Update License Manager (updateLicenseManager):** in this last step we determine the highest edition of SQL installed and accordingly update the License Manager Configuration associated with the EC2 instance
-7. **End (exitIfNoSqlServerFound):** this step is triggered if there are no SQL instances found.
+7. **End (exitIfNoSqlServerFound):** this step is triggered if there are no SQL Server found

 ## Create State Manager Association